-The 25th Annual Meeting of the Missouri Herpetological Association was held on 29 – 30 September 2012 at at Lincoln University’s Busby Reservation near Jefferson City, Cole County, Missouri.
+The 26th Annual Meeting of the Missouri Herpetological Association was held on 28 – 29 September 2013 at Reis Biological Station near Steelville, Crawford County, Missouri.

-A total of 33 “members”, representing 10 institutions, attended the meeting.
-Fifteen (15) paper sessions were presented during the regular meeting.
+A total of 50 members, representing 14 organizations, attended the meeting.
+Thirteen (13) paper sessions were presented during the regular meeting.
 A brief business meeting followed the last regular presentation.
-Business meeting discussion topics included the date and location of the 2013 meeting.
-Abstracts from presentations will be published in the 2012 newsletter, which will be available this winter.
+Business meeting discussion topics included the date and location of the 2014 meeting.
+Abstracts from presentations will be published in the 2013 newsletter, which will be available this winter.

-The MHA would like to thank Lincoln University for generously hosting the 2012 meeting in an outstanding facility.
-We wish to extend a special appreciation to Daren Riedle for making arrangements for the group to use the facilities and for leading Sunday morning’s field trip.
+The MHA would like to thank Saint Louis University for generously hosting the 2013 meeting in this traditional and popular field station facility.
+We wish to extend a special appreciation to Bob Aldridge for making arrangements for the group to use the facilities.

 Date and Location

-The 25th annual meeting of the Missouri Herpetological Association will be held September 29 – 30, 2012 at Lincoln University’s Busby Reservation near Jefferson City, Cole County, Missouri.
+The 26th annual meeting of the Missouri Herpetological Association will be held September 28 – 29, 2013 at Reis Biological Station near Steelville, Crawford County, Missouri.

 After the paper sessions are concluded, we will have a potluck for the Saturday evening dinner.
 Please bring a hot dish, salad, chips, dessert, hot rolls, chicken wings, etc. Supply your own drinks and tableware for dinner.

-Sunday morning will begin with a traditional breakfast in Jefferson City followed by a morning field excursion for the hale and hardy survivors.
+Sunday morning will begin with the traditional breakfast in Steelville followed by a morning field excursion for the hale and hardy survivors.

 The following documents contain more information.